 Engagement, motivation, and self-reflection.

 These terms are found at the very core of my teaching and are critical in my unique approach toward pedagogy within the visual arts.
-They have formed the foundation and backbone of my instructional repertoire during the last eighteen years as a First-Year Experience (FYE)faculty member at the Milwaukee Institute of Art & Design.
+They have formed the foundation and backbone of my instructional repertoire during the last twenty years as a First-Year Experience (FYE) faculty member at the Milwaukee Institute of Art & Design.
 My steadfast passion for visual arts education at the collegiate level has never been stronger.
 Engaged, motivated, and self-reflected learning is especially important with curricular content that employs integrated and time-based aspects.
 According to master educator Madeline Hunter - teachers cannot ‘motivate’ their students, however, they can develop an environment that fosters motivation.
 The idea of ‘environmental fostering’ and building developmental assets to encourage, intensify, and create motivation within the studio is paramount in the management of my students.

 The endless enthusiasm I have for my students and their work is largely because I love the content of what I am teaching.
 Establishing an atmosphere where engaged, energized learning can occur is paramount.
 By encouraging motivation and nurturing self-reflection, I have seen improvement in student work ethic, self-confidence, and independence in the studio.
 What benefits from this pairing is the open sharing of their creativity and ideation as well as an eagerness to continue working and learning.
 This notion is echoed in Hunter’s mantra of testing for knowledge in the classroom, and before a student progresses further into the ‘unknown’ a teacher should assess for learning.
 Similar to the structures found within Design Synectics, the cycle of learning beginning with ideation and resulting with self-reflection is critical in the studio, regardless of content.